grgbr/dpack/sphinx/api.rst

    integers are encoded into a single byte, and typical short strings require only one extra byte in addition to the strings themselves.

+You may find a copy of the |MessagePack| format specification into section :doc:`msgpack`.

 The library is implemented to run on GNU Linux / |GLibc| platforms only (although porting to alternate C library such as `musl libc
 <https://www.musl-libc.org/>`_ should not be much of a hassle).